rsquaredacademy/nse2r/README.md

 [NSE](https://www.nseindia.com/) (National Stock Exchange) is the leading stock exchange of India, located in the city of Mumbai.
-While users can manually download data from NSE through a browser and then importing this data into R becomes cumbersome.
+While users can manually download data from NSE through a browser, importing this data into R becomes cumbersome.
 The nse2r R package implements the retrieval of data from NSE and aims to reduce the pre-processing steps needed in analyzing such data.

 nse2r is inspired by and a port of the Python package [nsetools](https://nsetools.readthedocs.io/en/latest/).
 The authors and